codebyzi/dotfiles/README.md

   - install.sh
 ```

-`.custom_bashrc` sources all custom config.
+`bashrc.sh` sources all custom config.

-`install.sh` should create symlinks in homedir.
+`install.sh` should copy and replace config in homedir.